mihirmodi29/vending-machine/README.md

 State Machine:

  The state machine shown in the diagram below for a vending machine.

-    -   The initial state of the state machine is IDLE
+ - The initial state of the state machine is IDLE.
-    -   Unexpected input will not cause a state transition
+ - Unexpected input will not cause a state transition.

  ![](images/StateMachine.PNG)